 WHY IT'S IMPORTANT TO EAT THE RAINBOW

-The nutritional rainbow, for example, contains red, orange/yellow, blue/purple, white and green.
+For example, the nutritional rainbow contains red, orange/yellow, blue/purple, white, and green.

-Red fruits and vegetables, such as strawberries, grapes, beets, and potatoes are high in vitamin C and boost the immune system and help reduce the risks of cancer.
+Red fruits and vegetables, such as strawberries, grapes, beets, and potatoes, are high in vitamin C and boost the immune system and help reduce cancer risks.

-Orange and yellow fruits and vegetables, on the other hand, help reduce risks of cancers and heart disease and are high in Vitamin A. Of course, these are my favorite since they help keep us stay young-looking and healthy.
+On the other hand, orange and yellow fruits and vegetables help reduce the risks of cancers and heart disease and are high in Vitamin A. Of course, these are my favorite since they help keep us stay young-looking and healthy.

 Blue and purple fruits and veggies are the brain healthy veggie, which is high in antioxidants and help reduce inflammation.
 Recent research suggests these fruits and veggies help protect us from Alzheimer's disease.

-Green fruits and vegetables, such as zucchini, and lettuce, help to keep us stay heart strong, and fight against cancers.
+Green fruits and vegetables, such as zucchini, and lettuce, help keep us stay heart strong and fight against cancers.

-This vegan quinoa salad recipe, however, has 4 of the five colors of the rainbow and a lot of protein-rich quinoa.
+However, this vegan quinoa salad recipe has 4 of the five colors of the rainbow and a lot of protein-rich quinoa.